neilb/Perl-Changes/README.md

 Where [`Module::CoreList`](https://metacpan.org/pod/Module::CoreList)
 provides a list of the core modules that are shipped with Perl, `Perl::FeatureList` provides a list of the language features that have been introduced post-5.8.

-When you run the script, it gets a list of the features that have been introduced up to and including the version that you're running, and presents them in a table:
+When you run the script, it gets a list of the main features that have been introduced up to and including the version that you're running, and presents them in a table:

     % feature-list